-The excitation spectrum of the density collective oscillations is computed for multicomponent molecular mixtures both with Coulomb and (repulsive) short-range interactions.
+The excitation spectrum of the density collective oscillations is computed for multi-component molecular mixtures with both Coulomb and (repulsive) short-range interactions.
 Distinct sound-like excitations appear, governed by the short-range interaction, which differ from the ordinary hydrodynamic sound.
 The dielectric function and the structure factor are also calculated.
-The "two-sounds phenomenon" can be understood by means of the predictions of this model.
+The 'two-sounds phenomenon' can be understood by means of the predictions of this model.